33nano/33nano/2nd_Brain.md

 <details markdown='1'><summary>Thokozani</summary>

 Words can't begin to express how much I love personal knowledge management.
 I feel like everything that I had been learning on my own all up to this point in my life fused into a smoothie of tranquility.
 I wish I had learned about this sooner, but I am grateful that I got to learn it now.
 I am thankful for Tiago Forte.
 Thanks to him I no longer drown in information, my maladaptive daydreaming has become an asset rather than a liability, I was able to escape tutorial hell, I was able to do something that I felt was difficult (applying information).
 Before I learned about this drug known as a Second Brain, I was an information hoarder.
 I was so good at collecting information I was almost indistinguishable from a spy.
 I used to think that filling my Brain with more and more information would result in greatness, but I wasn't.
 I was stuck with the same reasoning that destroyed my psychological wellbeing to begin with, school.
 Living for grades, tests, quizzes and cramming information hoping for a bright future.
 Building a Second Brain allowed me to unschool, unlearn and fully escape the effects of indoctrination.
 I give thanks to the idea of a Second Brain.
 For the first time it allowed me to realize that what I had been learning by chasing my curiosity wasn't useless, I had a large base of knowledge without even realizing it and most importantly I could use all of it.
 Its one thing to be overwhelmed with abundance, but that's not the case with a Second Brain.
 Information abundance is a blessing when it comes to a second Brain.
 Before I learned about the second Brain, I would say that "someday this will click" or "someday I will use this information, I think".
 I just need to read one more book, listen to one more podcast, take this course or do that then I will be good.
 That never happened.
 It felt like the more I accumulated the dumber I became. **How can a person surrounded by rich reservoirs of knowledge be unable to do anything?**  After learning about building a second Brain, the first thing that comes to mind is **how will I use this right now or later?** Building a Second Brain sparked curiosity and imagination of the inner child in me.
 I find myself asking myself lots of questions.
 Every markdown file I create contains questions and this file is no different.
-Thanks to Tiago Forte and his system of a Second Brain I can create stronger neural connections and find creative ways to solve problems in the midst of abundance and scarcity.
+Thanks to Tiago Forte and his system of a Second Brain I can create stronger neurons connections and find creative ways to solve problems.

 </details>